 In March 2020, the World Health Organization declared a pandemic due to the global COVID-19 outbreak.
 The significant uncertainties caused by the ongoing COVID-19 pandemic may negatively impact the Company's operations, liquidity, and capital resources and will depend on certain evolving developments, including the duration and spread of the outbreak, regulatory and private sector responses and the impact on employees and vendors including supply chain and clinical partners, all of which are uncertain and cannot be predicted.
 During this pandemic, the Company continues to work closely with clinical sites towards maximal patient safety and the lowest number of missed visits and study discontinuations.
 The Company has taken and continues to take proactive measures to maintain the integrity of its ongoing clinical studies.
 Despite these efforts, the ongoing COVID-19 pandemic could significantly impact clinical trial enrollment and completion of its clinical studies.
+As global economic conditions recover from the COVID-19 pandemic, business activity may not recover as quickly as anticipated, and it is not possible at this time to estimate the long-term impact that COVID-19 could have on the Company's business, as the impact will depend on future developments, which are highly uncertain and cannot be predicted.
 The Company will continue to monitor the COVID-19 situation and its impact on the ability to continue the development of, and seek regulatory approvals for, the Company's product candidates, and begin to commercialize any approved products.